 He added, "From now on I'll just be a Boca fan and I'll wish them well.
 Now it's time for Leandro Paredes to shine.
 He is 18 years old and is a great player.
 I don't want to stay and stand in his way.

 "I feel I play better than before.
 So if you have a team, just let me know and we'll kick a ball about."

 Current Barca star Andres Iniesta revealed this week that he remembers the time he spent with Riquelme fondly, and the former Villarreal star was quick to return the compliment.

 "Andres is a good guy.
 I was there when he made his debut at Barcelona when he was only 16.
-I used to hang around with him a lot during my time there.
+I used to hang around with him a lot during my time there," he recalled.